amitbcp/self_driving_projects/traffic_sign_classifier/writeup_template.md

 * test set accuracy of ?

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+* A Deep CNN was chosen as the first architecture with 2 Convolution Layers followed by Fully connected layers
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+* It reached a accuracy of 68 %
+* The model had low accuracy on both sets indicating under fitting.
+Which was evident from the shallowness of the Network.

+Finally I explored residual networks.
+* A simple residual network was implemented which created a skip connection to the final convolution layer for flattening.
+* It seems relevant for Traffic Signs as , the signs have very few sections that are colured.
+They have very distinct and clear boundaries and consistent color.
+This leads to the dead neurons because of no gradients flowing through them during back-propagation.
+Hence the adding skip-connections is a legit option.
+* The result can be seen from the training, that the model achieves high accuracy in just a couple of Epochs.

 ### Test a Model on New Images